Australia's not-so Snowy Mountains: Why Vail bought a ski resort Down Under

 With a weakening yen, some of the world's best powder snow and facilities, Japan has become a key competitor to U.S. resorts, especially as the U.S. dollar rises.

-"We've definitely noticed a big surge in bookings to Japan and we think this has a lot to do with affordable ski options," said Kellie Carty, an executive at Flight Centre Travel Group, highlighting an 82 percent rise in flights to Tokyo over the past three years.
+"We've definitely noticed a big surge in bookings to Japan and we think this has a lot to do with affordable ski options," said Kellie Carty, an executive at Flight Centre Travel Group (FLT.AX), highlighting an 82 percent rise in flights to Tokyo over the past three years.

 Peter Murphy, a Sydney-raised surfer-cum-snowboarder and skier who runs tour operator SkiJapan, said he did not believe Vail's move would threaten the "pre-eminent" position of resorts such as Niseko among traveling Australian skiers due to Japan's shorter flight times, easier time zone and reliable snow.